vapoursynth/vapoursynth/doc/autoloading.rst

 #. *<VapourSynth path>*\\core32\\plugins or *<VapourSynth path>*\\core64\\plugins
 #. *<VapourSynth path>*\\plugins32 or *<VapourSynth path>*\\plugins64

 Note that the per user path is not created by default.
-Shortcuts to the global autoload directory are also located in the start menu.
-On modern windows versions the *AppData* directory is located in *<user>*\\AppData\\Roaming by default.
+On modern Windows versions the *AppData* directory is located in *<user>*\\AppData\\Roaming by default.

+Shortcuts to the global autoload directory are located in the start menu.

 Avisynth plugins are never autoloaded.
 Support for this may be added in the future.